What’s the best use for your extra cash?

 “This, in turn, will mean that the overall amount you owe will continue to be reduced more quickly than initially expected, as less interest will be applied on the now-reduced principal.”

 You can make accelerated payments by either:

 - Paying a little more than your monthly payment each month

 - Making biweekly payments (26 smaller payments a year instead of 12), or

 - Making one extra payment annually (13 total payments instead of 12)

-But prepaying your mortgage via one of these options may not be your best move.
+But prepaying your mortgage via one of these options may not be your best financial decision.
 Many homeowners are likely to earn a higher rate of return on their money by investing it.

 What to consider carefully before investing or paying extra on your mortgage

-The right choice for you will depend on how much risk you are willing to take.
+The right choice for you will depend on your financial situation and how much risk you are willing to take on.